Passion Fruit Olive Oil Cake

 - Using a measuring cup with a pouring spout slowly add 1 1/4 cups olive oil to egg and sugar mixture, beating until fully incorporated.

-- Add 1/3 of the flour, baking powder and almond mixture, mixing on low speed until incorporated.
+- Add 1/2 of the flour, baking powder and almond mixture, mixing on low speed until incorporated.
 Scrape the sides of the bowl and add 1/2 of the Grand Marnier and passion fruit mixture and mix until incorporated.
-Repeat, mixing in one third of the dry ingredients, then the remaining liquid mixture and finally the last third of the dry ingredients.
+Repeat, mixing in the second half of the dry ingredients, then the remaining liquid mixture.

 - Pour the mixture into the prepared pan and smooth the top with a spatula.
 Sprinkle the top of the cake with the remaining 2 T of sugar.
 You can use a little more if you need to completely cover the top of the cake.